How to Sell Your Home For Top Dollar

 Remove Your Personal Items - This will help you disassociate yourself to your home.
 And you will help your buyers see themselves living in your home.
 Pack up all your personal belongings - pictures, heirlooms, books, everything on kitchen counters.
 Declutter.
 Start grouping things that you can donate and those that will end up in trash.
 Leave just enough items in each room to showcase the space.

 Just remember that too much of anything can be bad.
 Adding too many upgrades might make your house overpriced as compared to neighborhood rates.
 Massage rooms and a six-car garage might not make sense as much as an ultra-modern kitchen in a 50-year old historical home.
-Contact your team Realtor and schedule a walk through of your property today!
+Contact your our team now and schedule a walk through of your property today!